deniskirbaba/introduction-to-ai/README.md

 # Introduction to AI #

-This repository contains notes and tasks which were made throughout this course
+This repository contains notes and tasks which were made throughout this course.

-Detailed information on assignments and reports are located directly in the folder with the title of the work
+Detailed information on assignments and reports are located directly in the folder with the title of the work.